uber/bayesmark/README.rst

 .. code-block:: bash

-   bob-launch -n 15 -r 3 -dir $DB_ROOT -b $DBID -o RandomSearch PySOT-New -c SVM DT --opt-root ./example_opt_root -v
+   bayesmark-launch -n 15 -r 3 -dir $DB_ROOT -b $DBID -o RandomSearch PySOT-New -c SVM DT --opt-root ./example_opt_root -v

 Here, we are using the example ``PySOT-New`` wrapper from the ``example_opt_root`` folder in the git repo.
 It is equivalent to the builtin ``PySOT``, but gives an example of how to provide a new custom optimizer.